jmillanacosta/fasta_tools/README.md

 javac src/*.java
 ```

-Then run
+And then run `FastaTools`:

 ```
 java src/FastaTools
 ```

-with the following arguments.
+It is necessary to pass the arguments in the table below.

+## Usage

 Remove and browse require a `p` pattern in position 2.
 For sorting (`sd` and `ad`), position 2 becomes `outFile`.